hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 * `storage_type` - (Optional) The storage type to use.
 One of `"SSD"` or `"HDD"`.
 Defaults to `"SSD"`.

 * `kms_key_name` - (Optional) Describes the Cloud KMS encryption key that will be used to protect the destination Bigtable cluster.
 The requirements for this key are: 1) The Cloud Bigtable service account associated with the project that contains this cluster must be granted the `cloudkms.cryptoKeyEncrypterDecrypter` role on the CMEK key.
 2) Only regional keys can be used and the region of the CMEK key must match the region of the cluster.
-3) All clusters within an instance must use the same CMEK key.
-Values are of the form `projects/{project}/locations/{location}/keyRings/{keyring}/cryptoKeys/{key}`

 !> **Warning**: Modifying this field will cause Terraform to delete/recreate the entire resource.